SHORE: How We See The Sea, Invisible Dust

 Across 2018 and 2019 I am working for Local Voices with Invisible Dust as a creative ethnologist for the arts and science project Shore: How We See the Sea.
-My role is to gather local voices and connect voices of the present with voices from the past.
+My role is to gather local voices and connect voices of the present with voices from the past through community engagement and fieldwork interviews as part of a national tour in 2018/2019.

 Invisible Dust has commissioned two new works from leading filmmakers Margaret Salmon and Ed Webb-Ingall, shot on 35mm and digital video respectively in close proximity to MPAs on the west coast of Scotland.